Code Enforcement

 Please Note: All complaints are prioritized as they are received; public safety issues will take priority over all other matters.

-A: If you have received a Notice of Violation from Code Enforcement it means a complaint has been submitted regarding the condition of the indicated property.
-Additionally, an officer has inspected the property, and the officer found violations to be present.
+If you have received a Notice of Violation from Code Enforcement, it means a complaint has been submitted regarding the condition of the indicated property.
+In addition, an officer has inspected the property and found violations.

 A: The International Property Maintenance Code outlines minimum acceptable standards as it pertains to the condition and appearance of all structures and violations of these ordinances may result in the issuance of a notice by Code Enforcement.